cowboyai/cim-start/vhosts/x86/readme.md

 boot it.

-This will connect to the wireless network enabled in flake.nix.
+This will connect to the wireless network enabled in iso-networking.nix. then it will start the install.service when the disks are provisioned it installs the vhost-dev system when complete it will shutdown

+reboot into the new system